getzola/zola/README.md

 but can be turned on by setting `insert_anchor = "left"` or `insert_anchor = "right"` in the `_index.md` file. `left` will insert the anchor link before the title text and right will insert it after.

-The default template is very basic and will need CSS tweaks in your projet to look decent.
+The default template is very basic and will need CSS tweaks in your project to look decent.
 It can easily be overwritten by creating a `anchor-link.html` file in the `templates` directory.

 ### Shortcodes